Desciples of Mad Magazine

 then ballanced the anvil on all of that.

 to the weed bed in back,

 We watched him swish that thing for

 half an hour.
-Finally, Water, please.
+Finally he goes, Water, please.

 Tittering severely, we brought him

 hunting for coolness that never came.

 and winked at us.